persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 2-1 Definition
 ''''''''''''''

-A new limit state can be created thanks to the contextual menu of the previously created probabilistic model.
+A new limit state can be created thanks to the context menu of the previously created probabilistic model.

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitState.png